-Using statistical models for analysis, rates for new acute myeloid leukemia cases have been rising on average 2.2% each year over the last 10 years.
-Death rates have been rising on average 0.2% each year over 2003-2012.
+Using statistical models for analysis, rates for new acute myeloid leukemia cases have been rising on average 3.1% each year over the last 10 years.
+Death rates have been stable over 2005-2014.
 5-year survival trends are shown below the figure.

 More About This CancerShow More